-One of the best ways to make your kitchen appear bigger and cleaner, is to remove as much as possible from your counter tops.
-You should only keep out the items that you use on a daily basis (such as a knife block, tea kettle, etc.) – put everything else in a kitchen cupboard or storage.
+One of the best ways to make your kitchen appear bigger and cleaner is to remove as much as possible from your countertops.
+You should only keep out the items that you use on a daily basis (such as a knife block, tea kettle, etc.) – but everything else in a kitchen cupboard or storage.

 Your kitchen will not only look cleaner with less stuff on the counters, but it will also be a lot easier and faster to clean because you won’t have to keep moving things out of the way to clean underneath them.